The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 For example:

-The number of coins or notes placed in the envelope may take advantage of the Chinese homophones (words that sound the same but have different meanings).
+The number of coins, or notes, placed in the envelope may take advantage of the Chinese homophones (words that sound the same but have a different meanings).
 For example, you can gift a favourable amount ending with eight (8), which sounds like ‘fortune’ in Chinese.
 Or, nine (9), which sounds like ‘longevity.’
-Four (4), however, is not a good number to give as it sounds like ‘death.’
+Four (4), on the other hand, is not a good number to give as it sounds like ‘death.’
 For more information on numbers and Feng Shui, you can click here – Feng Shui numerology

 During Chinese New Year, Red envelopes will be ‘fed’ into the Chinese Lion’s mouth during the Lion dance as it is believed that this will bring luck to those who give money and is also a nice donation to the people who perform the Lion dance as this can be a very tiring job!